brock/k9jba/README.md

 Ongoing collection of things related to radios.

-## Champaign-Urbana Frequencies
+## Radio Images
-The following image and csv file provide you with most of the active channels in the surrounding area (Champaign-Urbana, IL).
-I've also included GMRS and FRS stations, though you shouldn't transmit on those above 1 watt or 0.5 watts, respectively.

-Load these using the [Chirp](https://chirp.danplanet.com/projects/chirp/wiki/Home) software.
-* `cu.img` - an image file you can use to load into Chirp.
-Only tested with the Baofeng UV-5RA.
-* `cu.csv` - an csv export of the image file.
+Each directory is unique to a specific radio with an `.img` file and a `.csv` file.
+The image files can be loaded directly onto the same model of radio using the [Chirp](https://chirp.danplanet.com/projects/chirp/wiki/Home) software.
+The CSV file is there to easily see what is in the image files.

 ## Useful Links
 * [RadioReference.com listing for Champaign-Urbana](http://wiki.radioreference.com/index.php/Champaign-Urbana) *http://wiki.radioreference.com/index.php/Champaign-Urbana*